David Douillet: Retirement

-The legacy of David Douillet
+Legacy

 On judo

 The French judoka is no longer the record Olympic title-holder, since the Japanese Tadahiro Nomura won his third consecutive title in 2004 in Athens.
 However, he retains a dominating place at the top of the world's judo.
 He is one of the five male judokas (except Nomura) to have gained two Olympic titles, but thanks to his bronze medal obtained in 1992 in Barcelona, he is the only one besides Nomura and Angelo Parisi to have gained three Olympic medals.
-With regard to the World Judo Championships, David Douillet is now the 3rd most titled judoka along with three other Japanese athletes.
+With regard to the World Judo Championships, Douillet is now the 3rd most titled judoka along with three other Japanese athletes.
 He is also one of the only two judokas who own three world champion titles in the heavyweight class, the other being Yasuhiro Yamashita (both are far behind Teddy Riner's 7 titles).
 These achievements make the Frenchman one of the greatest judoka in history.

 On French sport

 Thanks to his second Olympic title acquired in Sydney, he was proclaimed for the second time in 2000 Champion of the champions français by the French sporting daily newspaper L'Équipe.
 This recognition is all the more remarkable because it came ahead of both Brahim Asloum, the first French Olympic champion of boxing since 1936, and the leader of the France national football team Zinedine Zidane, who just won the European championship.

 In 2005, he was one of the flag carriers for the unsuccessful bid of Paris 2012 for the organization of the 2012 Summer Olympics.
-David Douillet also fought against doping and joined, in 1999, the council of martial arts and prevention against doping.
+Douillet also fought against doping and joined, in 1999, the council of martial arts and prevention against doping.
 Recognized on the international scene, he is one of the forty sporting personalities, members of the academy, of the Laureus World Awards' Sports since its founding in 1999.

 A popular sportsman

-Generous as a sportsman, David Douillet put his popularity at the service of charitable operations.
+Generous as a sportsman, Douillet put his popularity at the service of charitable operations.
 Close to the Chirac couple, he became godfather of the charity operation "Operation Yellow Coins" with then First French lady Bernadette Chirac.
 Each year David "drives" an SNCF TGV La Poste to go and collect funds for his "operation pieces jaunes", and he is the main sponsor, via public appearances, for this operation.
 In 1996 he started the foundation of the hospitals of Paris to improve the daily life of hospitalized children and teenagers.
 In addition, after his second Olympic title, he was named a UNESCO ambassador for youth in 2001.
 His medals and his generosity are held in high regard amongst the French, who ranked him the second most popular personality in France.
-Sometimes invited onto television programs, the judoka has his puppet with the Les Guignols de l'info (News Puppets), a popular satirical broadcast on Canal+.
+Sometimes invited onto television programs, the judoka has his puppet with Les Guignols de l'info, a popular satirical broadcast on Canal+.